mode-x/tic-tac-toe/README.md

 ## Why

 This is basically meant for learning react.
-I followed the tutorial [here](https://reactjs.org/tutorial/tutorial.html) to recreate and learning by doing.
+I followed the tutorial [here](https://reactjs.org/tutorial/tutorial.html) to recreate and learn by doing.
 It was easy to follow and properly explained.
-I will continue to explore other ways to improve the game and while learning react.

 ### `TODO`